influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/fromrows.md

     weight: 1
 ---

-The `fromRows()` function is a special application of the `pivot()` function that will automatically align fields within each measurement that have the same timestamp.
+The `fromRows()` function is a special application of the `pivot()` function that automatically aligns fields within each measurement that have the same timestamp.

 _**Function type:** Transformation_
 _**Output data type:** Object_